azarboon/ai-powered-cdk-best-practices/README.md

 5. **SNS Publishing** → Lambda formats email content and publishes to SNS topic
 6. **Email Delivery** → SNS delivers formatted commit notifications to email subscriber

-## 🔒 Security Features
+## best practices I've implemented in this project:

 - This project follows [AWS Solutions Library](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md) rule pack through AWS CDK Nag check.
+- Pritotizing to use CDK L3 constructs where deem fit
 - API Gateway logs metadata for both requests and responses. @azarboon: validate this
-- API Gateway performs schema validation on webhook payloads.
+- Defense in depth: API Gateway performs a light schema validation on webhook payloads. @azarboon: re-implement this.
+Lambda function performs a deeper input validation

-## 💰 FinOps practices
+- Using AWS Lambda powertools (using Lambda Layers) and their features for loging, tracing and metric
+- Using Middy middleware to reduce lines of code in Lambda processor

-- **Resource Tagging**: All resources tagged for cost tracking
+- All resources tagged for cost tracking. @azarboon: make this more comprehensive

 ## 🗂️ Project Structure